Creating A Cohesive Vision For Mission-Minded Healthcare Teams

 “A vision is not a one-and-done solution.
-It has to be continually reinforced and refreshed in the minds of the team,” says Neill Marshall, COO of HealthSearch Partners.
+It has to be continually reinforced and refreshed in the minds of the team,” says Neill Marshall, Chairman of HealthSearch Partners.
 “Be intentional about scheduling time to remind others and discuss the value of the vision and the steps being taken to get there.
 Evaluate how well the established goals and benchmarks are being reached and determine whether or not adjustments need to be made.”

 Another way to keep the vision top-of-mind is by celebrating successes along the way, keeping up excitement as you continue forward into what you hope will be the future.
 Refreshing the team on the vision periodically and measuring progress will keep your shared vision intact and ensure you are accomplishing your mission along the way.

-“To be fully committed to your mission, formulating a clear vision and adhering to it across the board is critical,” says Laura Conley, Vice President of HealthSearch Partners.
+“To be fully committed to your mission, formulating a clear vision and adhering to it across the board is critical,” says Laura Conley, Senior Vice President and COO of HealthSearch Partners.
 “It takes additional efforts and a dedication that can often lack in a large organization, but if your team can live it out, you’ll make an even greater impact.”

 To learn more about mission-minded healthcare trends, download our latest whitepaper here.